WojciechMula/man-intrinsics/README.rst

     $ ./main.py -g guide.xml --dump-isa
     List of ISAs defined in guide.xml: ..., MMX, ..., SSE, SSE2, ...

-    # will generate man pages only for instrctions from SSE and SSE2
+    # will generate man pages only for instructions from SSE and SSE2
     $ ./main.py -g guide.xml --isa=SSE --isa=SSE2 -o output-dir

     # will generate man pages for all instructions except MMX